shadisharba/numerical_tools_and_friends/python_library_demo_documentation/source/modules.rst

-python_library
+python_library_demo
 ===================

-This page lists all the modules and submodules in the `python_library/` directory.
+This page lists all the modules and submodules in the `python_library_demo/` directory.

 .. figure:: images/package.png
    :alt: open package